Newman University: Celebrating Its 82nd Anniversary

 The 1980s witnessed development of strategic plans to define the mission of the college and to guide it toward the 21st century.
 These plans led to increased enrollment, development of programs for returning adults, and ushered in the 1990s, which were dominated by two major capital campaigns for campus improvements.
 Eck Hall , O’Shaughnessy Sports Complex , Mabee Dining Center , Gorges Atrium , De Mattias Fine Arts Center , and Beata Hall were funded by these campaigns under the able leadership of Tarcisia Roths, ASC, who served as the 9th president of the university.
 Sister Tarcisia established Newman’s Mentor Wall, housed in the Gorges Atrium; she chose Sylvia Gorges, ASC, the 5th president, as her mentor.
 It was during the tenures of these two women religious that the majority of the Newman campus was built and renovated.

 With the growth in campus facilities, as well as enrollment, academic programs and student services, the institution changed its name in July 1998 to Newman University.
 Today, Newman offers more than forty undergraduate and several graduate programs and now serves more than 3,000 students.
-As the new century unfolds, Newman continues to focus on its mission to empower students to transform society and its Catholic and ASC heritage as well as its commitment to scholarship, academic excellence and service.
+As the new century unfolds, Newman continues to focus on its mission to empower students to transform society and its Catholic and ASC heritage as well as its commitment to scholarship, academic excellence, global perspective and service.
 Through an inspiring vision, Newman challenges itself to become a leader in Catholic higher education in the heartland of the United States and to spread this to all corners of the world as its alumni are found on each continent of the globe and are recognized leaders in their communities.
 Graduates of Newman University serve as doctors, nurses, lawyers, educators, research analysts, fiscal managers, musicians, artists, journalists, authors, religious leaders and in numerous other influential roles.
-Alumni now total over 14,000 (August, 2014).
+Alumni now total over 14,500 (August, 2015).

 In the fall of 2007, Newman welcomed its 11th president, Noreen M. Carrocci, Ph.D., the first lay woman to serve in this position.
 Dr. Carrocci joined the Newman community as it completed another successful fund drive, resulting in construction of a 56,000 sq. ft. library and campus center named for the Dugan family [grandchildren of Henry Dugan, original owner of the land].
 The campus has changed significantly with the rerouting of a city street that formerly ran through the campus, and the creation of a pedestrian mall housing Founders Plaza, dedicated in 2008 as NU celebrated its 75th anniversary.
 This plaza honors 230 ASC, who served on this campus since 1902; the first to be listed is Clementine Zerr, ASC.
-Clementine was a valiant Adorer, who accompanied sisters from the “Germanys” to the United States and was one of the first four sisters to come to Wichita in 1902.
+Clementine was a resilient Adorer, who accompanied sisters from the “Germanys” to the United States and was one of the first four sisters to come to Wichita in 1902.
 The plaza also displays a new bronze statue of St. Maria De Mattias with a college-age student; she is surrounded by the names of her daughters, who have served valiantly in this corner of the vineyard.
 Today, several sisters work at Newman and the religious community has additional members serving on its Board of Trustees and National Alumni Board.
 In addition, many ASC attend events and activities on its campus.

 Students come primarily from the United States, but there are a growing number of European, Latin American, African, and Asian students who matriculate at Newman University.
 Two new residence halls opened in 2008, Fugate Hall and New Hall; these will allow the university to house an increasing number of the student body.
 Dedication of the Dugan Library and Campus Center occurred on November 9, 2007 as part of the inauguration ceremonies for Dr. Carrocci.
 In September, 2008, the university began the celebration of its 75th anniversary [1933-2008]; the year-long events and activities concluded on September 26, 2009 with a revival of the Party on the Ponderosa.
 On September 19, 2010, John Henry Newman was beatified by Pope Benedict XVI in England; the university sponsored a Cardinal Newman Tour as part of its celebration of this momentous occasion.

 As Newman University looks forward to its mission-driven and vision-focused future, the sponsorship, presence and prayerful support of the ASC are treasured by the Newman community.
 In this spirit the Strategic Plan 2009-2014 was written and approved; it provided the blueprint leading to the 80th Anniversary during which Newman University was cited with accolades from the state legislature and other regional and local organizations.
 A Campus Master Plan was approved in May, 2010; it will provide a framework leading the university to its centennial celebration along with a new Strategic Plan for 2014-2019, which was completed and approved by the Board of Trustees in May, 2014.
+On June 10-11, 2016, an All Alumni Reunion will be held on the Newman campus.
+Alumni are encouraged to come and see for themselves their university as its continues to grow and to soar.